-Here we have described the state of charge at 10am to be 12.1.
+We now have described the state of charge at 10am to be 12.1.
 In addition, we requested that it should be 25 at 4pm.
 For instance, this could mean that a car should be charged at 90% at that time.

-Now here is a task that requires some scheduling.
 If FlexMeasures receives this message, a scheduling job will be made and put into the queue.
 In turn, the scheduling job creates a proposed schedule.
 We'll look a bit deeper into those further down in Getting schedules (control signals).